 Remember to think critically and question any information a salesperson or a marketing campaign feeds you.
 They may be trying to take advantage of your recency bias, selling you protection against yesterday's problem rather than tomorrow's.
-While it may seem like today's conditions will last forever, whether low interest rates, low inflation or low stock returns, the next big risk may be something entirely different.
+While it may seem like today's conditions will last forever, whether interest rates, levels of inflation or recent stock returns, the next big risk may be something entirely different.